Discover Swiss Financial Secrets That Maximize Your Money!

 I also have many smaller modules to track debts, wishes, and goals.
 But I rarely use them myself.

-What budgetwarrior does not?
+What budgetwarrior does not do?

 While I added many features, there are many things budgetwarrior does not.